btemplep/authzee/docs/sdks.md

     }
 )
-get_grants_page() # get a page of grants get_grants_page_refs_page() # get a page of references to grant pages.
+get_grants_page() # get a page of grants get_grant_refs_page() # get a page of references to grant pages.
 Used for parallel pagination.
 Only supported as available for storage backends list_grants() # Auto paginate grants - if the language allows
 # authz.repeal(grant['grant_uuid'], run_scan=False) # Repeal to delete a grant and it does not effect authorization any more.